-One of the following:
+One of the following adjustments may be made:

 - No change in the amount of Extra Help you receive. - An increase in the amount of Extra Help you receive. - A decrease in the amount of Extra Help you receive. - Termination of your Extra Help.